 requests of several clients.

 The scheduler is asynchronous and event driven, simultaneously responding to requests for computation from multiple clients and tracking the progress of multiple workers.
 The event-driven and asynchronous nature makes it flexible to concurrently handle a variety of workloads coming from multiple users at the same time while also handling a fluid worker population with failures and additions.
-Workers communicate amongst each other for bulk data transfer over sockets.
+Workers communicate amongst each other for bulk data transfer over TCP.